Dr Kirsten MacLeod

 I welcome applications from research students interested in Aestheticism and Decadence; periodical studies; late-Victorian and Modernist "high" and popular print culture; 19th and early 20th-century transatlantic literary networks; and publishing history.

-I have just completed a monograph on American little magazines of the 1890s, which is forthcoming with the University of Toronto Press in its Book and Print Culture series.
+My monograph on American little magazines of the 1890s is forthcoming with the University of Toronto Press in 2018.
 I am also now working on a monograph on Carl Van Vechten, critic of music, dance, theatre, and literature; novelist; portrait photographer; unofficial literary agent; and patron of the arts.
 The monograph explores Van Vechten's long overlooked but important role in shaping Modernism in America in the first half of the twentieth century.
+Alongside this, I am producing a critical edition of Van Vechten's 1923 novel, The Blind Bow-Boy.

 Curator's talk for American Little Magazines of the 1890s: A Revolution in Print: http://www.youtube.com/watch?v=t9wjkn_KdGE